 - According to the latest estimates by UNICEF (*State of the World’s Children 2014), global two-dose coverage of preschool age children reached 70% in 2012.

-- In 2013, through the efforts of Nutrition International and partners, we reach 146 million children with 2 doses of live-saving vitamin A to boost their immunity and help protect them from preventable childhood diseases.
+- In 2016, through the efforts of Nutrition International and partners, we reached an estimated 174 million children in over 60 countries with 2 doses of life-saving vitamin A to boost their immunity and help protect them from preventable childhood diseases.

-- Nutrition International provides more than 75% of the vitamin A required in developing countries.
+- Between 1997 and 2016, Nutrition International has reached up to 75% of those who needed vitamin A in developing countries.

-- Since 1997, Nutrition International has provided more than 8 billion doses of vitamin A to the world’s most vulnerable.
-In just over 15 years, with funding from Canada’s Department of Global Affairs Canada (GAC), these efforts have succeeded in reaching more than 75 per cent of those who need the supplement globally.
+- From 1997 to 2016, Nutrition International has provided more than 9 billion doses of vitamin A to the world’s most vulnerable.
+In a span of over 15 years, with funding from Canada’s Department of Global Affairs Canada (GAC), these efforts have succeeded in reaching up to 75 per cent of those who need the supplement globally.

-- In 2013 alone, Nutrition International donated enough vitamin A capsules through UNICEF to meet the needs of 146 million children in over 70 countries.
+- In 2016, Nutrition International donated enough vitamin A capsules through UNICEF to meet the needs of an estimated 174 million children 6-59 months of age with two doses of vitamin A, in over 60 countries.

 Working with private sector manufacturers, originally only in Canada and now around the world, Nutrition International and UNICEF work to ensure the capsules produced can survive transport to hot climates, have a shelf life of three years, and be easily and safely administered by front-line health workers.